 Uploading Files to ArDrive

 I cleaned up the ZIP file a bit and used just the homepage and the wp-content A folder in a computer’s file system used for storing files and other directories. and started uploading it to ArDrive:

 Once you hit “Upload”, you have to wait a bit until all your files are signed:

 Once all your files are uploaded, the last step is to create a Manifest in ArDrive.
 You can do that by clicking “New” -> “Create Manifest”:

 That’s it!
 Your static website is now part of the permaweb.
 Click on the manifest file and use the “Preview” button and you will be redirected to your static website stored in the Blockchain.

 You can preview my result right here: https://otnvudlc7f7yp6zpzqdgfhvxf6k5uybbiupatz6jglmjxebomrma.arweave.net/dNtaDWL5f4f7L8wGYp63L5XaYCFFHgnnyTLYm5AuZFg

-ArDrive gave me an easy and understandable way to host my static website on the permaweb.
-It’s fairly cheap to host your websites there, especially considering that you only pay once you upload your files, and there are no ongoing subscriptions for hosting your files there.
+ArDrive gave me an easy and understandable way to host my static website on the Permaweb.
+Hosting your websites there is fairly cheap, especially considering that you only pay once you upload your files, and there are no ongoing subscriptions for hosting your files there.